 "I'm getting love advice from our resident Casanova.
 Is the world ending soon?"

 "Given your inexperience, I know more about it than you do."

 "And who are you to talk to me about love?
 You change girls like clothes and treat sex like a requisite meal."
 I snorted.
 "Don't patronize me."

 He eyed me with an unreadable expression on his face.
 "Want to know the real reason why I've never been serious with anyone?"

 I was indeed curious.
 But I wasn't going to let on that I was.

 His mouth turned up into a mocking smile, as if he knew I was lying.
 I was about to verbally whip his egotistical ass but he beat me to the punch.

 "I met someone…someone different.
-In an attempt to forget about my feelings for her, I went out with a lot of women.
+I tried to forget about my feelings for her so I went out with a lot of women.
 But no matter how I tried, I just couldn't shake her out of my head."

 We endured a few minutes of uncomfortable silence.